 - Foam plastic packing material

-Remember not all rabbits are diggers and might not choose to play in the box.
-To encourage use place the box some where you rabbit will feel safe, if its in the middle of the room your rabbit may not feel comfortable burying its head in it.
-You can also try hiding some treats in their to make it more attractive, If you put an old phone book in their try hiding the treats amongst the pages this can help things along.
+Remember not all rabbits are diggers and yours might not choose to play in the box so don’t be discouraged if its not used straight away.
+You can encourage your rabbit to play in it by placing the box some where you rabbit will feel safe as if its in the middle of the room your rabbit may not feel comfortable burying its head in it.
+You can also try hiding some treats in their to make it more attractive.

 Keep a close watch to ensure its used properly.